awsdocs/amazon-sagemaker-developer-guide/doc_source/ll_how-it-works.md

 ## Step 1: Preprocess<a name="step1-preprocessing"></a>

-If the option is turned on, the algorithm first goes over a small sample of the data to learn its characteristics\.
-The algorithm learns the mean value and the standard deviation for every feature and label\.
-It uses this information during training\.
+Normalization, or feature scaling, is an important preprocessing step for certain loss functions that ensures the model being trained on a dataset does not become dominated by the weight of a single feature\.
+The Amazon SageMaker Linear Learner algorithm has a normalization option to assist with this preprocessing step\.
+If normalization is turned on, the algorithm first goes over a small sample of the data to learn the mean value and standard deviation for each feature and for the label\.
+Each of the features in the full dataset is then shifted to have mean of zero and scaled to have a unit standard deviation\.

 **Note**
-Input data for the linear learner algorithm must be shuffled\.
-If it isn't—for example, if the data is ordered by label—the algorithm fails\.

-You can configure the algorithm to normalize the data with the \(`normalize_label`\) hyperparameter\.
-Label normalizationshifts the label to have a mean of zero and scales it to have unit standard deviation\.
-If you want the algorithm to normalize the data for you, specify the `auto` \(default\) value for the `normalize_data` hyperparameter\.
-When auto normalization is enabled, the algorithm does the following:
-+ For regression problems, shifts and scales the label\.
-For classification problems, leaves the label as is\.
-+ Always scales the features\.
-+ Shifts the features only for dense data\.
+For best results, ensure your data is shuffled before training\.
+Training with unshuffled data may cause training to fail\.

+You can configure whether the linear learner algorithm normalizes the feature data and the labels using the `normalize_data` and `normalize_label`\) hyperparameters respectively\.
+Normalization is enabled by default for both features and labels for regression\.
+Only the features can be normalized for binary classification and this is the default behavior\.

 ## Step 2: Train<a name="step2-training"></a>